Martin Bean: Education and early career

 Born in Melbourne, Australia on 26 October 1964, Bean has a bachelor's degree in adult education from the University of Technology, Sydney.
-As a student, he served as president of AIESEC—the largest student run organization.
+As a student, he served as president of AIESEC.
 Bean worked at companies including Novell, Sylvan Learning, Thomson Learning and New Horizons Computer Learning Centres before joining Microsoft, where he became general manager responsible for product management, marketing and business development in the Worldwide Education Products Group.

 University career

 Bean's appointment as vice-chancellor of the Open University was the first time a non-academic had been chosen to head the university.
 He stated his aim was to use technology in order to provide an education to anyone at low or no cost.
 This included the university's iTunes U downloads.

 In December 2012, Bean launched FutureLearn, an online initiative supporting a Massive Open Online Course (MOOC) platform, led by The Open University in partnership with 11 other UK universities.
 Since its launch, FutureLearn has partnered with 15 other universities in the UK, Ireland, Australia and New Zealand, as well as the British Library, British Council and British Museum.

 In 2013, Bean oversaw the release of OU Anywhere, an app which allows students to access OU undergraduate course materials using smartphones and tablets.
 Bean also oversaw the launch of the Teacher Education through the school-based support in India project (TESS-India), a program in collaboration with the Indian government to bring distance learning teacher education resources to educators in India.

 Under a program of reforms spearheaded by Bean, the Open University has dismantled its presence in mainland Europe.
 This drew criticism from University and College Union, who claimed this would have a negative effect on OU students based outside the UK.
 The University has maintained that the move will bring support for overseas students into line with that offered to their UK-based counterparts while also making financial savings made necessary by the UK government’s 2012 changes to higher education funding.

-Bean's last controversial move was the announcement by the vice-chancellor's executive that the Open University's south-east regional centre in East Grinstead is to be closed, and that the status of the other English regional offices is to be "reviewed".
+Bean's last controversial move was the announcement by the vice-chancellor's executive that the Open University's south-east regional centre in East Grinstead is to be closed and that the status of the other English regional offices is to be "reviewed".
 In a letter to The Guardian, Open University staff claim that overall, some 700 jobs could be at risk, almost a fifth of the OU's full-time workforce.

 On 10 July 2014 he was appointed vice-chancellor and president of RMIT University, and took up the appointment in February 2015.

 He was appointed CBE in the 2015 New Year Honours.